common-workflow-language/user_guide/_extras/yaml.md

 Fundamentally, a file written in YAML consists of a set of _key-value pairs_.
-Each pair is written as `key: value`, where whitespace before/after the `:` is optional.
+Each pair is written as `key: value`, where whitespace after the `:` is optional.
 Key names in CWL files should not contain whitespace - We use [_camelCase_][camelCase] for multi-word key names that have special meaning in the CWL specification